braiddynamics/qbd-portal/docs/01-foundations/03-architecture.md

 ### 3.2.3 Lemma: Exclusion of Short-Range Loops {#3.2.3}

-:::info[**Specific Rejection of Self-Loops and 2-Cycles from the Candidate Set**]
+:::info[**Specific Rejection of Self-Loops and 2-Cycles from the Candidate Set by Primitive Constraints**]

-Every graph that contains either a self-loop or a pair of reciprocal edges forming a directed 2-cycle receives exclusion from candidacy for the vacuum state $G_0$.
+Every graph containing a Self-Loop or a reciprocal 2-Cycle is excluded from candidacy for $G_0$.
+This exclusion is strictly mandated by the Causal Primitive [(§2.1.1)](axioms#2.1.1).
+Directed 2-cycle receives exclusion from candidacy for the vacuum state $G_0$.

 ### 3.2.3.1 Proof: Short Cycle Exclusion {#3.2.3.1}

-:::tip[**Verification of Incompatibility with Irreflexivity and Asymmetry**]
+:::tip[**Verification of Incompatibility with Irreflexivity and Asymmetry using Causal Link Definitions**]

-  - The Directed Causal Link [(§2.1.1)](#2.1.1) establishes that every directed causal link must satisfy strict irreflexivity and asymmetry.
+  - The Directed Causal Link [(§2.1.1)](axioms#2.1.1) establishes that every directed causal link must satisfy strict irreflexivity and asymmetry.

   - The irreflexivity condition explicitly forbids any edge of the form $v \to v$ for any vertex $v$.